 People always ask us about our Pino, the reasons we chose such a unique bike, and our experiences riding it.
-I put together this review to answer some of those questions.
-But if you have more, just shoot us an email and I’ll add it.
+Brendon put together this review to answer some of those questions.
+But if you have more, just shoot us an email and we’ll add it.

 Modifications we have made to our Hase Pino Tour;

-– new SPD pedal set for the recumbent.
-The bike came with only one set of SPD pedals.
+– new SPD pedal set for the recumbent, it only came with one set of SPDs

 – Brooks B17 touring saddle.
 Hase original saddle is ok but it’s a gel saddle, which I feel is no good for long distance touring.